 What Is Taxable Income?

 Your taxable income is the portion of your assessable income that is actually used to calculate how much you need to pay in income taxes.
 You can decrease the amount of your assessable income that will be used for taxes by subtracting different tax writes-offs from that amount.

 For example, as of 2021, if you have a student loan you are still paying off, you can deduct the interest on that loan from your assessable income to get a smaller taxable income.
 You can also deduct mortgage interest that falls within current deduction limits.

 Taxpayers generally have the option of taking the standard deduction or itemizing their deductions.
 Both options serve to lower your taxable income.
 The question comes down to which option provides you with the most tax relief.

 Consider also: Standard Deduction: How Much Is It, When to Take It & How to Use It

 The government allows individuals and businesses to write off expenses that help fuel the economy.
 As mentioned above, individuals can write off the interest on student loans.
 Education helps individuals get better jobs and fill the more advanced needs of firms, so it is beneficial for the government to encourage individuals to pursue a higher education.

 Businesses can also write off the costs of growing their operations, such as the amount they paid for new machines and computers.
 The more a business grows, the more people it can employ.

 The system of different tax write-offs and other aspects of the current tax code are not universally popular.
 For example, many of the tax write-offs are only available to very large businesses and are outside the reach of individuals or small businesses.
-This leads many, such as Daniel J. Mitchell of the Cato Institute, to support replacing the current system with one that has everyone, regardless of how much they make, pay the same flat percentage of their income in taxes.
+This leads many to support replacing the current system with one that has everyone, regardless of how much they make, pay the same flat percentage of their income in taxes.